nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-professional-scrum-master/index.md

   - id: 2
     title: The Scrum Framework
     duration: 120
-    overview: " See that each part of Scrum ties back to the principles and theory, while exposing waste; Focus on the accountability of the rolls, the transparency of the artefacts, and the feedback loops of the Events."
+    content: " See that each part of Scrum ties back to the principles and theory, while exposing waste; Focus on the accountability of the rolls, the transparency of the artefacts, and the feedback loops of the Events."
     assignement: Are we doing Scrum?
-    details:
-    selfPacedContent:
+    learningResources:
       - title: The Scrum Guide
         link: https://scrumguides.org
         duration: 60